swift-server-community/dynamo-db-tables/README.md

 The main entities provided by this package are
 * *CompositePrimaryKey*: a struct that stores the partition and sort values for a composite primary key.
 * *TimeToLive*: a struct that stores TTL timestamp for a database item.
-* *TypedDatabaseItemWithTimeToLive*: a struct that manages decoding and encoding rows of a particular type along with any TTL settings from polymorphic database tables.
+* *TypedTTLDatabaseItem*: a struct that manages decoding and encoding rows of a particular type along with any TTL settings from polymorphic database tables.
 * *TypedDatabaseItem*: a typealias that points to `TypedDatabaseItemWithTimeToLive` with default `StandardTimeToLiveAttributes` generic type for backwards compatibility.
 * *PolymorphicDatabaseItem*: a struct that manages decoding rows that are one out of a number of types from polymorphic database tables.
 * *DynamoDBCompositePrimaryKeyTable*: a protocol for interacting with a DynamoDB database table.